 Additional members of the team

 Nutritionists, also called dietitians, work with patients to help them maintain proper nutrition during their treatments.
-They will help you modify your eating plan if the side effects of treatment are affecting your appetite and what you can eat, and can provide recipes, menu suggestions and information on ready-to-use nutritional supplements.
+They will help you modify your dietary plan if the side effects of treatment are affecting your appetite and what you can eat.
+They can provide recipes, menu suggestions and information on ready-to-use nutritional supplements.
 They address dietary issues and current developments that may affect cancer treatment outcomes.

 Physical therapists use therapeutic exercises to ensure that your body functions properly while you are undergoing treatment.
 These exercises are used to help manage side effects, alleviate pain and keep you healthy.